 The ASPCA is the oldest animal welfare organization in the Western hemisphere and boasts more than 2.5 million supporters.
 Since 2011, Farm Forward has been consulting with the ASPCA to inform the development of their new farmed animal welfare policies.
 At the ASPCA’s request, we prepared 15 policy briefs, covering all major farmed animal species and based on the latest scientific research.
 These briefs are serving as the foundation for revamping the ASPCA’s approach to the most abused and forgotten of all animals.

-Farm Forward also provided support to launch their new “Truth About Chicken” campaign, which informs the public about the need to address the genetic health of broiler chickens.
+Farm Forward also provided support to launch the ASPCA’s “Truth About Chicken” campaign, which informs the public about the need to address the genetic health of broiler chickens.
 The campaign immediately began garnering massive public support.
 In 2013, the ASPCA delivered a petition with more than 72,000 signatures to the National Chicken Council urging them to incorporate slower-growing birds and better living conditions into their chicken welfare guidelines.
+Most recently, in 2015 we continued our consulting work with the ASPCA by revising and helping submit for publication an academic paper on the financial costs and welfare benefits of adopting the ASPCA’s platform of better husbandry practices and healthier genetics for broiler chickens.
+The paper will be submitted for publication in 2016.
 We look forward to continuing our work with the ASPCA in 2015 and beyond.

-In 2013, UK-based Compassion in World Farming (CIWF) hired our team to draft content for the food-animal section of their new US-focused website.
+Farm Forward has also provided consulting services to UK-based Compassion in World Farming (CIWF), which hired our team to draft content for the food-animal section of their new US-focused website.
 We were tasked with outlining the welfare issues for all major food-animal species and providing information about how consumers can help promote higher-welfare practices through their purchasing choices.
 In all, we drafted content for 34 webpages with citations for CIWF.
 We consider CIWF’s increasing US presence a major asset to the movement and are pleased that we have been able to support its development.

 We are also developing several avenues for possible consulting relationships that would help engage America’s faith communities.
 The largest animal protection group in the US, the HSUS (Humane Society of the United States), is also the only group with a developed program of outreach specifically geared towards religious communities, especially Christian churches.
 Farm Forward Founder and CEO Aaron Gross has served on the Faith Advisory Council of the HSUS since its inception and is now working with the HSUS to expand their successful outreach programs to more effectively engage the American Jewish community.